-The fair value that is measured using significant unobservable inputs and recorded for the fiscal year ended March 31, 2021 is 69,220 million yen.
+The fair value that is measured using significant unobservable inputs and recorded for the fiscal year ended March 31, 2022 are as stated in "Notes to Financial Instruments."

+7. Contingencies

-7. Contingencies (Note "Notes to the Consolidated Statement of Financial Position") With regard to contingencies, taking into account all evidence available at the end of the fiscal year, and in consideration of the likelihood of occurrence and monetary impacts, items that may have a significant impact on future businesses are regarded as contingencies.
+With regard to contingencies, taking into account all evidence available at the end of the fiscal year, and in consideration of the likelihood of occurrence and monetary impacts, items that may have a significant impact on future businesses are regarded as contingencies.